The reason The Dirt Company is so important to me

 Lifestyle-wise, advertising was giving me everything I needed, but I’d lost the connection to who I was.
 I had no idea how to find my way back.
 I cared about the ocean.
 I was plagued by consumerism.

 Standing in the supermarket aisle one day I was stumped looking at what laundry detergent to buy.
 I’d moved in with my best friend who was easily irritated by detergent.
 I wanted a product that worked but was sensitive to her skin and the environment - the impossible brief.

 I started to notice other things about the category too.
 Heaps of excess packaging.
 Very well disguised cost per wash.
 Very well hidden ingredients.
 The list went on.
 It was like the concept of sustainability had not yet hit the laundry aisle.
 I could do better.
 I just knew it.

-From development, to getting the first product to our customers, it took two years to create Dirt.
-To get it off the ground, I brought on three co-founders and enlisted the help of anyone who had hands (or paws).
+From development, to getting the first product to our customers, it took Josh and I two years to create Dirt.
+To get it off the ground, I enlisted the help of anyone who had hands (or paws).